Cuby, Cornwall: History

 Tregony was an ancient parish in the Powder Hundred of Cornwall.
 The original parish church, dedicated to St James, stood on the banks of the Fal at the western end of the parish.
 A chapel of ease dedicated to St Cuby was subsequently built in the 12th century to the north-east of Tregony, on higher ground and in a location which was more accessible for the rural parts of the parish.
 St James's Church was subsequently washed away by the changing course of the Fal in the 16th century.
 After that, the former chapel of St Cuby became the parish church.
 Following the loss of St James's Church there was some ambiguity about the name of the parish; in one court case in 1859 the parish was referred to as "St James and Cuby, otherwise Keby, otherwise Tregony, otherwise Tregony Martin, otherwise Tregony and Cuby".

 As well as being a parish, Tregony had also become a borough by the early 13th century.
 The borough just covered the western tip of the parish around the settlement itself, whereas the parish included rural areas, particularly to the east.
-Parishes were given various civil functions under the poor laws from the 17th cenutry onwards.
+Parishes were given various civil functions under the poor laws from the 17th century onwards.
 Civil functions were administered separately for the area of Tregony borough and the rest of the parish.
 In 1866, the legal definition of 'parish' was changed to be the areas used for administering the poor laws, and so the old parish was split into two civil parishes: "Tregony" matching the borough, and "Cuby" covering the rural parts of the old parish outside the borough, taking its name from St Cuby's church, which lay just outside the borough boundaries, albeit on the edge of the built up area.
 Despite the split of the civil parish, Tregony and Cuby continued to form a single ecclesiastical parish.

 Cuby remained a civil parish until 2021.
 In November 2020, Cornwall Council decided to merge it with neighbouring Tregony, forming a new parish called Tregony with Cuby, which came into effect on 1 April 2021.